You bought five SaaS subscriptions to run one Bendigo business, and they still don't talk to each other

 Exactly what you get

 One system that encodes how your Bendigo business actually works, so the person whose job is copying data between subscriptions gets that time back.
 Your rules live in software, processes connect, and you can finally report across the whole operation.
-It typically absorbs or integrates adjacent systems like ERP (Enterprise Resource Planning) software, inventory management software, accounting software, and business intelligence dashboards, depending on where your biggest manual bridge sits.
+It typically absorbs or integrates adjacent systems like ERP (Enterprise Resource Planning) software, inventory management software, accounting software, and business intelligence (BI) dashboards, depending on where your biggest manual bridge sits.

 How to choose a developer in Bendigo